 Nevada is just behind at 2.52 #drivingselfie posts per 100,000 residents.
 Florida and Hawai’i are not far behind, but then the rate begins to drop significantly.
 Meanwhile, on the other end of the spectrum, Mississippians post to the hashtag the least often, with just 0.20 posts per 100,000 people.

 Perhaps it is not surprising that people who do not take safe driving seriously are also narcissistic enough to put evidence of their negligent driving on the internet.
 No doubt, sooner or later an Instagram photo tagged #drivingselfie will end up as evidence in a personal injury lawsuit.
-If you are the victim of a car accident contact our car accident lawyer in Los Angeles.
+If you are the victim of a car accident contact our car crash lawyer in Los Angeles.